- Windows Live Mail is a classic email client used by Windows users for a very long time.

 Well, you can always turn to a reinstallation when all other fixes made no difference.
 This is one of the best-suited remedies for various Windows Live Mail issues, so apply the steps to force synchronization and update the Inbox folder.

-You can also make use of a professional third-party uninstaller called IObit Uninstaller 9 Pro.
+You can also make use of professional third-party uninstaller software for quicker and more effective results.

-Not only is it easy-to-use, but it will remove all traces of Live Mail from your PC, including the residual file that would be otherwise left behind.
+Not only are they easy-to-use, but they will remove all traces of Live Mail from your PC, including the residual files that would otherwise be left behind.

 With all of the files deleted, it will be as if Live Mail was never on your PC, so a fresh reinstall will be guaranteed to go without any unfortunate surprises.

 2. Switch off conversations

 Try clicking Conversations on the View tab and selecting Off.
 Switching off conversations fixed the problem for most Windows Live Mail users, so this should be your first stop.